Angels Of The Love Affair

 woodwork all greasy with lemon, she of the feather and dust,

-not I. Nonetheless I came sneaking across the salt lawn
+Nonetheless I came sneaking across the salt lawn

 in bare feet and jumping-jack pajamas in the spongy dawn.